 Research is essential.
 But, some people take planning and consideration to such an extreme that it becomes a stumbling block.
 Analysis paralysis is your number one enemy in real estate.

 At some point, you have to bite the bullet and make a purchase when the numbers make sense.
 You should be able to estimate the cash flow of a property so that you know when it’s the right time to buy.

-Cash flow is all about the amount of cash you actually get from the investment on a monthly basis.
+Cash flow is all about the amount of cash you get from the investment monthly.

 A good real estate investor takes into account all the costs they will incur by owning the property, and weigh them against the potential profits.
-You may be surprised by just how much it costs to operate the property.
+You may be surprised by just how much it costs to run the property.

 Calculating your cash flow is a simple equation: subtract your total expenses from your total income.
-The resulting figure is the amount of money that you will actually generate from your property.
+The resulting figure is the amount of money you will generate from your property.

 Here is a monthly cash flow calculation example on a property you rent for $1,600 a month: